somnathcmi/flag-varieties/codes/classes/README.md

 Algorithm is as follows
 1. Get indicator matrix of monomial
 2. degree vector of given monomial is in Hilbert basis of $ker(A) \cap R^{d+1}\_{\ge} $ iff there are Tinvarient non constant factors

+## straighten.py

+This File contain class StraightenAlgo, an implementation of straighteining algorithm.

+## tinv\_ss\_monomials.py

+wrapper class for list of T invariant semistandard monomials.